Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 - Look for cheese in wax or foil.
 Some European style cheeses (Brie, Gouda, aged Cheddar wheels) come coated in wax or wrapped in foil.
 Parmesan wedges are often wrapped in paper and foil.

 - Buy from the deli counter when you can.
-Deli counter cheese can be wrapped in wax paper or parchment on request.
+Deli counter cheese can be wrapped in wax paper or unbleached parchment on request.
 Not every store will do it, but it is worth asking.

-Milk, Yogurt, and Cream
+Milk, Yogurt, Sour Cream, and Cream

 Dairy products are moderately fatty, which means they do absorb some chemicals from plastic containers.
 At refrigerator temperatures, the rate is slow but not zero.
 Milk that sits in a plastic jug for one to two weeks accumulates measurably more microplastics than milk consumed within a day or two of bottling.